Busting Myths of Didactic Year in Physician Assistant School

 Here’s my take.
 Likely you always have an exam coming up in the next couple of days, often multiple.
 So in my opinion your time is better spent on that content.
 Focus on short-term testable material that’s going to keep your GPA afloat.
 Besides, unless you’re planning to then review that same information from the day again at spaced intervals, it might not be worth your time to review content from earlier in the day because you’re probably going to forget most of it if the exam is more than seven days away.
 I think this is really critical to understand; there’s an illusion to feeling “caught up.”

 Remember that you’re constantly battling the forgetting curve and when you start to fight that uphill battle matters.
 It might feel like you’re staying ahead, but you’re going to have to revisit information regardless.
 You might think, “Oh, but I’ll fall behind.”
 Well, welcome to PA School!
 You’re always behind, never catch up, and then you graduate.
 So in some instances, it’s actually to your benefit to delay when you start studying for an exam to maximize your memory and fight the forgetting curve.
-And when I say delay, I mean prioritize testable material that’s coming up sooner.
+And when I say delay, I mean prioritize testable material that’s coming up sooner instead.
 For my big eight credit class, I would try to study a little bit every day, regardless of when the exam was, but it wasn’t in line with the class schedule.
 It was just my own personal pace which would then ramp up as the exam got closer.
 And a lot of that time I spent was just outlining, organizing concepts into tables, and creating Anki flashcards.
-That’s the stuff you want to have done ahead of time so that when it comes time for that crunch time 3-5 days before a massive exam, you have plenty of filtered content already to study from.
+That’s the stuff you want to have done ahead of time so that when it comes time for that crunch 3-5 days before a massive exam, you have plenty of filtered content already to study from.

 What you do in class also matters.
 For me, what was helpful in class was to be working and doing something active; not just passively listening and jotting down notes.
 That way I didn’t get home and felt like I had to get started.
 Read more about that here (Tip #3): https://anthonysorendino.com/blog/2024/8/27/p1-p2-amp-the-top-5-tips-for-surviving-didactic-year